smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   template that arises because the template is instantiated.
 The element could be a member of a class or it could be a declaration inside a function template, although the terminology is based on the former case.
-The member itself may or may not be a template, and its specialization may be implicit or explicit.
+The member itself may or may not be a template, and the member specialization may be implicit or explicit.
 If the member is a template, specialization as a member is distinct from specialization of the member template itself.
 For example, explicit member specialization effectively replaces the entire member within its containing class, whereas explicit (template) specialization provides a definition of that member for a particular template argument sequence.
 Consequently, logically, member specialization happens before template specialization.
+Another way to think about it is to regard member specialization as specialization with respect to the template parameters of the containing the template, while template specialization operates with respect to the parameters of the template itself (if it is one).

   * (Clang) The standard does not use the term "member specialization" directly, but it's a modest extrapolation from